Last Updated: May 18, 2026

 Is Low-Dose Ketamine Addictive?

-No prospective trial of daily low-dose oral racemic ketamine for depression has characterized abuse, dependence, or tolerance specifically in this protocol.
-In the broader published literature on supervised, sub-anesthetic ketamine use, abuse and dependence risk has generally been characterized as low.
+The single published prospective trial of daily oral racemic ketamine for depression did not characterize abuse, dependence, or tolerance, but was likely too short and too small to detect any of these outcomes if they did occur.¹⁰ In the broader published literature on supervised, sub-anesthetic ketamine use, abuse and dependence risk has generally been characterized as low.

 Ketamine is classified as a Schedule III controlled substance by the DEA, indicating accepted medical use and a potential for abuse that may lead to moderate or low physical dependence or high psychological dependence.
 Documented dependence and tolerance are primarily from recreational contexts involving higher doses and unsupervised use.9